curatenz/shopify-php/README.md

 ### Using cURL

-If you're using a cURL based HttpClient like the `BuzzAdapter`, you will want to include the cacert.pem file that can be found at [http://curl.haxx.se/docs/caextract.html](http://curl.haxx.se/docs/caextract.html)
+If you're using a cURL based HttpClient like the `CurlHttpClient`, you will want to include the cacert.pem file that can be found at [http://curl.haxx.se/docs/caextract.html](http://curl.haxx.se/docs/caextract.html)